 Phone: (205) 348-2633

 Julie Olson received a Ph.D. in Environmental Sciences and Engineering and Microbial Ecology from the University of North Carolina at Chapel Hill in 1997.
 She completed her postdoctoral research at the Harbor Branch Oceanographic Institution.
-Dr. Olson was appointed Assistant Professor at the University of Alabama in 2001.
-She has been an Associate Professor at the University of Alabama since 2007.
+Dr. Olson was appointed Assistant Professor at the University of Alabama in 2001, Associate Professor in 2007, and Professor in 2013.

 - Sponge-microbial interactions, determine what controls microbial community structure within a host organism